Frequently Asked Questions

 You will arrive at my office which is located right off of 405's exit 17.
 The address is 10827 NE 68TH ST, STE E, Kirkland, WA 98033.
 This is in building A of the Longhouse Offices in the Houghton area of Kirkland (first floor, in the back, to the right).
 You may use the restroom located immediately outside of suite E. There is no receptionist in this office shared by individual providers so when you arrive, you may just take a seat in the waiting room.

 If this is your first visit, I will need you to complete new client paperwork to establish care.
 This paperwork is emailed to you in your initial appointment confirmation.
-Please complete it ahead of time and bring it to your appointment so that we may get the most hands-on time.
-If you do not have access to a printer, I will leave a clipboard on one of the seats in the waiting room with the forms for you to complete.
+Please complete it ahead of time so that we may get the most hands-on time.

 After I greet you we will head into the treatment room that is furnished with a massage table and a couple of chairs.
 I will look over your health history and new client paperwork (if this is your first visit) and conduct an intake.
 During the initial intake I will ask you questions pertaining to your health history, your goals for seeking massage, and any preferences you may have.
 Based on your answers I will suggest a treatment plan and you can confirm or make any changes to the plan.
 The intake during the initial visit is always the longest (about 10-15 minutes) and gives me important information.
 During this time I may teach a self-breast massage protocol that is a great self-care method between our sessions.